Zephelion/Project-Tech/readme.md

 </p>

 <h3>:white_check_mark:Start</h3>
-<p>If you come this far congrats :smile: now you nedd to run the command below to test the applcation</p>
+<p>If you come this far congrats :smile: now you need to run the command below to test the applcation</p>

 ```
 npm run dev